omarm4400/sep10-freedom-project/prep/plan.md

 ### Week 2:
 * Add the contex
 * Finish up any bootstrap layout
-* add the afram preview
+* add the afram url
 ---

 #### Beyond MVP